derekpodi/auth/README.md

 ## Auth

-From Init create-next-app, add Next-Auth to an [existing project](https://next-auth.js.org/getting-started/example#existing-project).
+Started with `npx create-next-app@latest` , then added Next-Auth to an [existing project](https://next-auth.js.org/getting-started/example#existing-project).

-Next, integrate [Prisma](https://next-auth.js.org/adapters/prisma) with the schema for a local SQLite database.
+Integrate [Prisma](https://next-auth.js.org/adapters/prisma) with the schema for a local SQLite database.
 It has tables to store accounts, users, sessions data for those that authenticate and login.

-Initial setup with github OAuth, but options for alternate OAuth logins(Google, Facebook, Twitter).
+Initial setup with github OAuth.
+Options for alternate OAuth logins(Google, Facebook, Twitter) but need to setup developer keys and add secrets to local env file.
 Email login a work in progress for secure storage.

 Login persists across changing pages and closing localhost tab.